w3f/w3f-education/docs/Substrate/section1/capstone.md

 student.
 You, the student, should be able to build a Substrate pallet in the Substrate Node Template, run it, and modify and view its state in real time.

-An honorable mention and inspiration behind this project are [Substrate Kitties](https://www.shawntabrizi.com/substrate-collectables-workshop/) by Shawn Tabrizi.
+An honorable mention and inspiration behind this project is [Substrate Kitties](https://www.shawntabrizi.com/substrate-collectables-workshop/) by Shawn Tabrizi.

 ## Required Functionality - What You Will Build